uccser/cs-field-guide/text/en/chapters/data-representation.md

 The above system used 3 bits to specify the amount of red (8 possible values), 3 bits to specify the amount of green (again 8 possible values), and 2 bits to specify the amount of blue (4 possible values).
 This gives a total of 8 bits (hence the name), which can be used to make 256 different bit patterns, and thus can represent 256 different colours.

-You may be wondering why blue is represented with less bits than red and green.
+You may be wondering why blue is represented with fewer bits than red and green.
 This is because the human eye is the least sensitive to blue, and therefore it is the least important colour in the representation.
-The representation had to use 8 bits rather than 9 bits, because computers work with full bytes (a byte is 8 bits).
+The representation uses 8 bits rather than 9 bits because it's easiest for computers to work with full bytes.

 Using this scheme to represent all the pixels of an image takes one third of the number of bits required for 24-bit colour, but it is not as good at showing smooth changes of colours or subtle shades, because there are only 256 possible colors for each pixel.
 This is one of the big tradeoffs in data representation: do you allocate less space (fewer bits), or do you want higher quality?